This morning I stumbled across this chart that is being shared across the web.

 We often see data about areas where companies are spending or are planning to spend more of their marketing budget but we rarely see data about what consumers actually want.
 So what do consumers really want from your brand?

-The results seem to be a little contradictory: Brands seem to place a big importance on content about products and related topics while consumers are saying they want more Email and Facebook resources along with an improved website.
+The results (see in full here) seem to be a little contradictory: Brands seem to place a big importance on content about products and related topics while consumers are saying they want more Email and Facebook resources along with an improved website.

 The Value of Content

 So what is the answer?
 Are we wasting our time by adding content new content about our products, services, industry plus other resources?

 Joe Puluzzi from the Content Marketing Institute gives a good defense for the value of content:

 “If you really take a look at the research, consumers are actually desperate for content from brands, but like marketers they are fixated on channels,” says Rohrs.
 “When consumers ask for more email and Facebook, they are asking for helpful content through those channels.
 What are marketers going to put into those channels… air?”